AmyBaguio/AmazingREADMEGenerator/AmazingReadMeGenerator/README.md

     - [License](https://opensource.org/licenses/Apache)

     ## Installation:
-        npm install
+        install init

     ## Test:
-        test
+        none

-    ## Info:
+    ## Usage:
-        An efficient way to write ReadMe
+        To be used as an efficient README generator saving creators time on projects than on ReadMe

     ## Contributing:
-        PR's are welcome
+        UWA and Trilogy Bootcamp

     ## Questions:

         For questions about the Generator, you can go to my GitHub page at the following Link:

     - [GitHub Profile](https://github.com/AmyBaguio)

     For additional questions, please reach out to my email at amalynlaquinta@yahoo.com